FireBlinkLTD/prxi-openid-connect/README.md

 | `REMOTE_CONFIGURATION_ENDPOINT` | No | | Endpoint to load the configuration from |
 | `REMOTE_CONFIGURATION_TOKEN` | Yes | | Bearer token to include in the request |

+Remote configuration request headers:

+- `x-prxi-version` - version of the prxi-openid-connect
+- `x-prxi-config-version` - version of the configuration, on first load it will equal `0`

 ## Upstream Headers

 Upstream service may respond with custom headers to control the prxi-openid-connect behavior.